-As at July 2016 the standard contractual hours for a GTA appointment is built up as shown opposite.
+As of July 2017 the standard contractual hours for a GTA appointment is built up as shown opposite.
 They may vary slightly across departments - for example marking regimes are highly variable between courses - so local arrangements may apply.

 Preparing for classes can be very time-consuming, particularly in your first year.
 Do expect to spend an hour or two at least in preparing for each class (as allocated for in your contract).
 However, don't feel you need to read everything on the reading list or attend every lecture (unless this is required).
 Remember that you are not expected to learn the subject for the students but to facilitate their learning.
-You may find that office hours are not that heavily used, and can be a useful time for you to do class preparation and marking.